 New KC Bicycle Parking Racks

-Expect to see a hundred new KC branded bike racks popping up around the city this fall.
+Efforts are underway to install a hundred new KC branded bike racks around the City.
 The racks will be installed in several business districts.
 They were federally funded.
+Check back for photos!